 - So far, the site tests successfully on Firefox, Opera, Chrome, Safari, and IE. If you find a bug, let me know.

 - The only styles applied to the test content are

 <pre> tag.
 This is to enhance usability by highlighting the actual reset code

-and preventing horizontal scrolling.
-No other styles are applied to any content appearing within the test area.
+and preventing needless scrolling.
+No other styles are applied to any content within the test area.

 - CSS-Reset styles are powerful – as you try the different Resets, you’ll see the CSSresetr logo change

 size, position, and so on.
 I tried to prevent this by using highly-specific CSS selectors to apply